shixianc/Covid19-Data-Exploration/README.md

 # Covid19-Data-Exploration
-Implemented data cleaning, processing and exploration on Covid-19 related large data sets.
-Designed a Map Visualizer and Search engine for users to explore the data.
+### 1. Implemented data cleaning, processing and exploration on Covid-19 related large data sets, using Spark and sql/nosql.
+### 2. Designed an interactive Map Visualizer for show case covid-19 confirmed cases.
+### 3. Search engine for users to explore the covid-19 related research data.